 REI also provides a generous PTO package, a wide variety of leave options, and “Yay Days” twice a year – a program that allows employees to take part in their favorite outdoor activity, take on something new or participate in a stewardship project.

-They also offer a public transit benefit which provides a 50% pre-tax subsidy on public transit expenses up to the current IRS limit through payroll deduction.
+They also offer a unique public transit benefit which provides a 50% pre-tax subsidy on public transit expenses up to the current IRS limit through payroll deduction.

 Staples offers its part-time associates access to dental and vision coverage, life, dependent life, accidental death and short-term disability insurance coverage.
 They’re also eligible for the company’s 401(k) plan after one year and 1,000 hours of service.

 Staples also offers 10% employee discounts on online or retail items, adoption assistance and its own confidential employee counseling program.

 Starbucks is well-known for its benefits program for part-time employees.
 All you have to do to be eligible is work at least 240 hours over three consecutive months, then continue to average 20 hours per week.